 Company Political Spending: What’s Allowed, What’s Illegal

-What’s Dark Money and Why is it a Serious Problem?
+What’s Dark Money, and Why Is It a Serious Problem?

-Companies may also give unlimited sums to trade associations (called 501(c)(6) groups for their tax code classification) and “social welfare” organizations (called 501(c)(4) groups).
+Companies may give unlimited sums to trade associations (called 501(c)(6) groups for their tax code classification) and “social welfare” organizations (called 501(c)(4) groups).
 These tax-exempt groups must have a “primary purpose” other than elections.
 Unlike most political committees regulated by federal election law, they don’t have to disclose their donors.
 Accordingly, corporate donors that wish to remain anonymous in their giving may find these organizations appealing.
-The money these groups spend is often referred to as “dark money” because the funding sources are unknown.
+The money these groups spend in elections is often referred to as “dark money” because the funding sources are unknown.